Missing Basalt cyclist found dead in Snowmass Creek

 Search and rescue crews found a missing cyclist dead in Snowmass Creek on Sunday morning after nearly 12 hours searching the Old Snowmass and Basalt area, according to a news release.

-The 69-year-old man was reported overdue to the Pitkin County Regional Emergency Dispatch Center around 10:17 p.m.
+Gregory Smith, a 69-year-old Basalt resident, was reported overdue to the Pitkin County Regional Emergency Dispatch Center around 10:17 p.m.
 Saturday.
 He was believed to be headed toward the Snowmass Creek Road area for a bicycle ride from his home in Basalt.

 Basalt Police Department officers and Pitkin County Sheriff’s Office deputies spent several hours that evening and into the early morning searching for the man to no avail.
 Around 5:30 a.m.
 Sunday, officials contacted team leaders from Mountain Rescue Aspen to request a search; rescue personnel immediately responded and were in the field actively searching “all plausible options” around Old Snowmass and Basalt by 6:55 a.m.

-Note: Editor’s note: This story has been updated to include the name of the cyclist.
-The Pitkin County Coroner’s Office identified the man as Basalt resident Gregory Smith, 69, in a news release sent Monday morning.